Improving at Bash scripting is always on my

 to-do list.
-It’s a great way to alleviate repetitive command line tasks.
-Plus, can help optimize your workflow.
+It’s a great way to alleviate repetitive command line tasks, while optimizing common workflows.
 The first step in this process is being able to call scripts from anywhere.
 This post will cover just that.

 Before we can call a script we need to write one.
 Head to your editor of choice and create a script titled